Spiritualism (beliefs): Edward Burnett Tylor (1832-1917)

-Joseph Campbell
+Joseph Campbell (1904-1987)

 American 20th-century mythology professor and author best known for his work in the fields of comparative religion.

-Carl Jung
+Carl Jung (1875-1961)

 Carl Jung's doctoral dissertation was not medical research but the investigation of a medium, his maternal cousin, Hélène Preiswerk.
 The spiritualist narrative in Jung's personal life reached a climax in 1916 when he became convinced that his house was crammed with spirits.
 He practised a typically mediumistic activity of ‘spirit-directed' writing.